 Celebrating Differently this Year

-In 2020 social distancing will have an impact on how many of you celebrate Mothering Day in the UK and quite likely Mothers Day in May.
+In 2020 social distancing had an impact on how many of you celebrate Mothering Day in the UK and quite likely Mothers Day in May until we achieve herd immunity.
 People over 60 are particularly vulnerable to COVID-19 so there will need to be an adjustment to how to show moms in your life that you care.
 Social distancing doesn’t mean isolation.

 For those who are together in quarantine together here are some Mothers Day recipe ideas